ErikGXDev/unbeatable-demo-song-hack/README.md

 ### Developing/Building this

 If you want to work on/build this, you should most likely change the `<GamePath>` property in the `UnbeatableSongHack.csproj` file by changing it to your game path (Example: `Y:/.../Unbeatable Demo`).
+Also create a `BepInEx\plugins\UnbeatableSongHack` folder in the game directory.